corellium/sud/README.md

 /system/bin/reboot
 ```

+Note for Android 12 - there is no `/system` mount, so you will need to remount the root mount `/` instead.
+So replace the above mount with `/system/bin/mount -orw,remount /`

 ## License

 These files are a mash-up and refactor from a number of sources.
 We've retained both the